mhsung/kaist-cs479-fall-2023/docs/project-mockup.md

 ### Grading
 - **Late submission**: A 5% penalty for each late day in the project evaluation.
-- A submission with no meaningful information will be regarded as not submitted.
+- A submission with any missing items will be considered as not submitted.

 <br />